Lutyyyy/Warlock/README.md

-## A side project for realizing the WarLock Battle by Django😁😁😁😁!
+## A side project for realizing the WarLock Battle by Django!